 Properly Structured

-Foreign courts expect expert reports to follow a clear, logical structure that makes the analysis easy to understand and reference.
+Foreign courts expect expert reports to follow a clear, logical structure.
+Standard structure includes:

 1. Expert's qualifications and relevant experience